home-assistant/home-assistant.io/source/_integrations/traccar_server.markdown

 ## Devices

-The Traccar Server integration will create devices for each device registered in Traccar Server that has at least one position update.
+The Traccar Server integration will create devices for each device registered in the Traccar Server with at least one position update.

-These device representations in Home Assistant will have [entities](#entities) associated with them, which you can use in [automations](/docs/automation), [scripts](/docs/script) and display on your [dashboard](/docs/dashboard).
+These device representations in Home Assistant will have [entities](#entities) associated with them, which you can use in [automations](/docs/automation), [scripts](/docs/script), and display on your [dashboard](/docs/dashboard).

 ## Entities